-The competent pilotage authority should inform the BPAC secretariat of any Baltic deep-sea pilot identity card that has been issued.
+The CPA should inform the BPAC secretariat of any Baltic deep-sea pilot identity card that has been issued.

-6.4 Withdrawal of licence/identity card
+6.4 Withdrawal of Licence/Identity Card

 The CPA should withdraw a Baltic deep-sea pilot licence when

 - a) the holder of the licence does not fulfil the requirements set by the CPA; - b) the Baltic deep-sea pilot concerned has proved, through repeated and/or gross violation of duty, no longer qualified to carry out deep-sea pilotage; or - c) the licence has been obtained by fraud, blackmail or bribe.